 (U) At the FBI Headquarters reviews, with respect to minimization, the joint oversight team reviews documents related to FBI's application of its Section 702 minimization procedures.
 The team reviews a sample of communications that FBI has marked in its systems as both meeting the retention standards and containing United States person information.
-The team also reviews all disseminations by the relevant FBI Headquarters unit of information acquired under Section 702 that FBI identified as potentially containing non-publicly available information concerning unconsenting United States person information.
+The team also reviews all disseminations by the relevant FBI Headquarters unit of information acquired under Section 702 that FBI identified as potentially containing non-publicly available information concerning unconsenting U.S. person information.

 (U) In addition to conducting minimization reviews at FBI Headquarters, during this reporting period, NSD continued to conduct minimization reviews at FBI field offices in order to review the retention and dissemination decisions made by FBI field office personnel with respect to Section 702-acquired data.
-During these field office reviews, NSD reviews a sample of disseminations of information acquired under Section 702 that FBI identified as potentially containing non-publicly available information concerning unconsenting United States persons.
-At these field office reviews, NSD also reviews a sample of queries, by FBI personnel, in FBI systems that contain raw (i.e. unminimized) FISA-acquired information, including Section 702-acquired information.
-The purpose for reviewing these queries is to ensure that the queries comply with the requirements in FBI's FISA minimization procedures, including its Section 702 minimization procedures.
-In addition, as a result of a Court-ordered reporting requirement in the FISC's November 6, 2015 Memorandum Opinion and Order regarding the 2015 FISA Section 702 Certifications,14 for queries conducted after December 4, 2015, NSD reviews these queries to determine if any such queries were conducted solely for the purpose of returning evidence of a crime.
+During those field office reviews, NSD reviewed a sample of retention decisions made by FBI personnel in Section 702 cases and a sample of disseminations of information acquired under Section 702 that FBI identified as potentially containing non-publicly available information concerning unconsenting United States persons.
+At those field office reviews, NSD also reviewed a sample of queries by FBI personnel in FBI systems that contain raw (unminimized) FISA-acquired information, including Section 702-acquired information.
+Those reviews are to ensure that the queries complied with the requirements in FBI's FISA minimization procedures, including its Section 702 minimization procedures.
+In addition, as a result of a Courtordered reporting requirement in the FISC's November 6, 2015 Memorandum Opinion and Order for queries conducted after December 4, 2015, NSD reviews those queries to determine if any such queries were conducted solely for the purpose of returning evidence of a crime.
 If such a query was conducted, NSD would seek additional information from the relevant FBI personnel as to whether FBI personnel received and reviewed Section 702-acquired information of or concerning a U.S. person in response to such a query.
 Pursuant to the FISC's opinion and order, such queries must subsequently be reported to the FISC.